maythamfahmi/wet-extractor/README.md

 - Run and Wait. for each 1 files it takes 30-60 second.
 - It will download WET files if they are not already downloaded.
 - When download is done, it start processing files.
+- When program is done, all dummy files will be found in under src/main/resources/dummy folder

 Note:
  - Download process might take time depending on your internet conneciton.